WormsSpeedrunning/LiveSplit.WormsWMD/README.md

   - need to be careful not to enter the same level twice

 ### TODO:
-- [x] Pause the timer when the in game timer stops for example when taking damage or when the game ends
-- [x] Handle milliseconds to make it work for training missions
-- [x] Detect last level end to stop the timer (currently having to enter a new level to trigger the last split)
 - [ ] Reset the timer to 0 when restarting the first level
-- [x] Fix Bug: restarting a level sometimes substract a few seconds
   - [ ] Fix minor UI Bug: the fix above makes the timer flash quickly with the wrong time
-- [x] Fix Bug: resetting a run sometimes keeps the previous timer in memory

-#### Finetuning:
-- [x] Fix Bug: When exiting level the timer starts and stops for a second

 ## Development